-The commission proposes new §290.45(j) to establish the process by which a public water system can calculate an alternative recreational vehicle connection equivalency for recreational vehicle parks that are retail customers of a public water system, to coincide with the amended definition of "connection" in §290.38(18)(B) in accordance with THSC, §341.0315 as amended by SB 594.
-A table is provided with the Alternate Recreational Vehicle Park Connection Equivalency utilizing significant figures, the calculations are based on source capacity per connection in accordance with TAC $\S 290.45(b)$ and (c) as well as the definition of maximum daily demand in §290.38.
+The commission adopts new §290.45(j) to establish the process by which a public water system can calculate an alternative recreational vehicle park connection equivalency for recreational vehicle parks that are retail customers of a public water system, to coincide with the amended definition of "connection" in §290.38(18)(B) in accordance with THSC, §341.0315 as amended by SB 594.
+A table is provided with the Alternative Recreational Vehicle Park Connection Equivalency utilizing significant figures; the calculations are based on source capacity per connection in accordance with TAC §290.45(b) and (c) as well as the definition of maximum daily demand in §290.38.

-§290.46, Minimum Acceptable Operating Practices for Public Water Systems amend §290.46(w) and add new §290.46(w)(6) to require nonindustrial public water systems to provide the executive director with immediate notification of unplanned conditions resulting in water system outages that result in drinking water advisories or boil water notices; to define water system types and situations, respectively.
+§290.46, Minimum Acceptable Operating Practices for Public Water Systems

+In accordance with THSC, §341.033 as amended by HB 3810, the commission adopts the amendment to §290.46(w) and adds new §290.46(w)(6) to require nonindustrial public water systems to provide the executive director with immediate notification of unplanned conditions resulting in water system outages that result in drinking water advisories or boil water notices and to define "nonindustrial water system" and "unplanned condition" within §290.46(w)(6) to clarify public water system types and situations, respectively.